 As of January 31, 2018, we operated 226 Anthropologie Group stores, of which 204 were located in the United States, 12 were located in Canada and ten were located in Europe.
 Stores average approximately 8,000 square feet of selling space.
 Our stores are located in specialty centers, upscale street locations and enclosed malls.
-We plan to open approximately five Anthropologie Group stores and close approximately two Anthropologie Group brands and that allow us to present an expanded assortment of products in certain categories such as petites, jewelry and accessories, footwear, intimates, beauty, wedding and events, outdoor living and home furnishings.
+We plan to open approximately five Anthropologie Group stores and close approximately two Anthropologie Group stores due to lease expiration, globally, in fiscal 2019.
+Some of the new stores may be expanded format stores that include multiple Anthropologie Group brands and that allow us to present an expanded assortment of products in certain categories such as petites, jewelry and accessories, footwear, intimates, beauty, wedding and events, outdoor living and home furnishings.
 The Anthropologie Group is at or close to our currently planned total store count in North America.
 We plan for future growth to come from modest expansion internationally, which may include opening new stores or entering into franchise or joint venture agreements.
 The Anthropologie Group operates websites and mobile applications in North America and Europe that capture the spirit of its brands by offering a similar yet broader selection of merchandise as found in its stores.
-The Anthropologie Group's North America and European Retail segment net sales accounted for approximately 39.1% and 1.6% of consolidated net sales, respectively, for fiscal 2018.
+The Anthropologie Group's North American and European Retail segment net sales accounted for approximately 39.1% and 1.6% of consolidated net sales, respectively, for fiscal 2018.